near/docs/docs/development/near-cli.md

 ### `near keys`

-> displays all access keys for a given account
+> Displays all access keys for a given account.

 - arguments: `accountId`
 - options: `default`